 Rixford "Rix" Upham Jennings (American, 1906-1996) was a noted Western New York artist, painter, commercial illustrator, designer, etcher and teacher.
 Rix was born February 26, 1906 and was raised in East Aurora, NY.
 He was the son of Walter Upham Jennings (American, 1878-1963), a skilled coppersmith (“Chaser” hand-tooler) and master bookbinder at the Roycroft Campus, founded by writer-philosopher & businessman Elbert Hubbard.

 Rix studied at the Albright Art School in Buffalo, NY (when it was still located in the basement), the Buffalo School of Fine Arts, the Buffalo Art Institute, and later furthered his studies at the Art Center in Los Angeles, CA. His professional career as a commercial artist started in the mid 1920’s and in 1928, he had designed stained glass windows for the St. Matthias Episcopal Church in East Aurora, NY.
 By 1938, he was a member of the Buffalo Print Club and had his first exhibit with them that year in their National show, later becoming treasurer in 1940.
 Between the years of 1940-41, he entered the animation school at Walt Disney Studios in Anaheim, CA. After training, Rix was moved onto an animation team where he was an “Inbetweener”.
-During his time there, he mostly worked on the classic 1941 Disney animated movie Dumbo (mainly the lady elephants at the circus), and also on the iconic 1940 movie Fantasia (for the sequence involving the centaurettes) which was a box office failure at the time.
+During his time there, he mostly worked on the classic 1941 Disney animated movie Dumbo (mainly the lady elephants at the circus), as well as also on the iconic 1940 movie Fantasia (for the sequence involving the centaurettes) which was a box office failure at the time, and Bambi (1942).
 After the animators strike' in the spring of 1941, Rix could no longer afford to stay there since he wasn't getting paid his normal salary and was only receiving union pay.
 Rix moved back to WNY in mid 1941 and began teaching art classes at the University of Buffalo during the summer term.
 It was at one of his classes that he met his future wife, fellow artist Sydney (née Owen) Jennings (American, 1920-2001) who was one of the pupils in his watercolor class.
 Rix and Sydney married in 1944 and later settled in Rix's hometown of East Aurora, NY, raising their three children Rixford O., Andrew W. and Elizabeth “Liza”.
 Rix also maintained an art studio at 374 Delaware Ave. in Buffalo where he worked doing advertising illustrations which have appeared in numerous local newspapers, magazines and publications as well as most of the nation's top magazines, including Fortune.

 A versatile and prolific artist for over seventy years, he is primarily known for his landscape and cityscape watercolors, but also worked in oils, charcoal, pastels, pen & ink, lithography, etching, woodcarving, tile painting and stained glass design.
 He traveled extensively and painted in New York City, Grand Teton National Park, New England as well as Western New York.
 He taught art classes at the University at Buffalo for ten years at the summer art sessions and held a position on the board of directors of the Professional Art Guild of Buffalo.
 He also taught classes at the Art Institute of Buffalo and out of his home studio in East Aurora, NY.